Sathyaraj-dev/reactjs-interview-preparation/README.md

 Loop through an Object's entries in React
 >
 You can also use the Object.entries method which returns an array of key-value pair arrays.</li></ul>

+**What is the significance of the render() method in React.js?**

+The render() method in React.js is responsible for returning the JSX that represents the structure and appearance of a component.
+It gets called whenever the component updates.